susansomerset/checkpoint/DELIVERY_PLAN.md

    - Replace `ProcessedAssignment` with current `Assignment` type from contracts
    - Update imports to use current type system (`src/lib/contracts/types.ts`)

-2. **Implement Missing Utility Functions**
+2. **Use Existing Data Structure**
-   - Create `src/lib/utils/coursePreferences.ts` for course short names, teacher names, periods
+   - Use `course.meta.shortName` for course short names
+   - Use `course.meta.teacher` for teacher names
+   - Use `course.meta.period` for period numbers
-   - Create `src/lib/utils/preferredNames.ts` for student preferred name mapping
+   - Use `student.meta.preferredName` for student preferred names
-   - Implement course preference storage/retrieval system
-   - Add fallback logic for missing preferences
+   - All data is already available in the existing JSON structure

 3. **Adapt Data Processing Logic**
    - Map current `Assignment` structure to component expectations